r-mc2/verum-archives/Campaigns/14 - Shattered Crowns/Transcripts/Season 02/Session 15.md

 [<img src="https://i.imgur.com/eh6aOuj.jpg" alt="Galaxy map location of Annareth" height="250px" />](https://i.imgur.com/eh6aOuj.jpg)

 > **Ikkar**: Drifter, the names Versa, Kasaka, they're all disciples of Taladon, or disciples of Annareth?
 What's their connection?<br>
 **Sai**: Negative.
-They are the six handmaidens to the Astral Traveler.<br>
+They are the six handmaidens to the Astral Traveller.<br>
 **Ikkar**: I'm sorry, what?<br>
-**Sai**: The hand maidens to the Astral Traveler.
-The inscription and inscribing of the disciple of Taladon, Annareth, bespoke of the six handmaidens who serve the Astral Traveler.
-It is rumored that the Astral Traveler is somehow connected to the first iteration.
+**Sai**: The hand maidens to the Astral Traveller.
+The inscription and inscribing of the disciple of Taladon, Annareth, bespoke of the six handmaidens who serve the Astral Traveller.
+It is rumored that the Astral Traveller is somehow connected to the first iteration.
 The final gift of Taladon was this knowledge.<br>
 **Ikkar**: So, all these hand maidens, they're real people?
 Are they living, dead, immortal?<br>
 **Sai**: They are deitic.<br>
-**Scrumpo**: So the Astral Traveler is the big deity then, who is that?<br>
+**Scrumpo**: So the Astral Traveller is the big deity then, who is that?<br>
 **Sai**: The Astral tra-a-v-<br>
 **Arcadum**: One second please.
 One moment.<br>

 > **Arcadum**: As the creature suddenly freezes, its face suddenly becomes contorted, and it no longer looks the same.
 And then, a voice will sound out:<br>
-**Tiff (The Astral Traveler)**: Be careful what you seek, at the star the fates will meet.<br>
+**Tiff (The Astral Traveller)**: Be careful what you seek, at the star the fates will meet.<br>
 **Arcadum**: And then the creature returns to what it was.

 ### 20 More Questions With Sai